durability-labs/archivist-docs/learn/run.md

 Usage:

-archivist [OPTIONS]... command
+archivist [OPTIONS]...

 The following options are available:

      --config-file             Loads the configuration from a TOML file [=none].
      --log-level               Sets the log level [=info].
      --log-format              Specifies what kind of logs should be written to stdout (auto, colors, nocolors, json) [=auto].
      --metrics                 Enable the metrics server [=false].
      --metrics-address         Listening address of the metrics server [=127.0.0.1].
      --metrics-port            Listening HTTP port of the metrics server [=8008].
  -d, --data-dir                The directory where the node will store configuration and data.
  -i, --listen-addrs            Multi Addresses to listen on [=/ip4/0.0.0.0/tcp/0].
      --nat                     Specify method to use for determining public address.
 Must be one of: any, none, upnp, pmp, extip:<IP> [=any].
  -u, --disc-port               Discovery (UDP) port [=8090].
      --net-privkey             Source of network (secp256k1) private key file path or name [=key].
  -b, --bootstrap-node          Specifies one or more bootstrap nodes to use when connecting to the network.
      --max-peers               The maximum number of peers to connect to [=160].
-     --num-threads          Number of worker threads ("0" = use as many threads as there are CPU cores available) [=DefaultThreadCount].
+     --num-threads             Number of worker threads ("0" = use as many threads as there are CPU cores available) [=0].
      --agent-string            Node agent string which is used as identifier in network [=Archivist Node].
      --api-bindaddr            The REST API bind address [=127.0.0.1].
  -p, --api-port                The REST Api port [=8080].
      --api-cors-origin         The REST Api CORS allowed origin for downloading data. '*' will allow all origins, '' will allow none. [=Disallow all cross origin requests to download data].
      --repo-kind               Backend for main repo store (fs, sqlite, leveldb) [=fs].
  -q, --storage-quota           The size of the total storage quota dedicated to the node [=$DefaultQuotaBytes].
  -t, --block-ttl               Default block timeout in seconds - 0 disables the ttl [=$DefaultBlockTtl].
      --block-mi                Time interval in seconds - determines frequency of block maintenance cycle: how often blocks are checked for expiration and cleanup [=$DefaultBlockInterval].
      --block-mn                Number of blocks to check every maintenance cycle [=1000].
  -c, --cache-size              The size of the block cache, 0 disables the cache - might help on slow hardrives
                                [=0].

-Available sub-commands:

-archivist persistence [OPTIONS]... command

-The following options are available:
+     --persistence             Enables marketplace persistence.
+Requires 'eth-provider' option to be set.
+                               [=false].
      --eth-provider            The URL of the JSON-RPC API of the Ethereum node [=ws://localhost:8545].
      --eth-account             The Ethereum account that is used for storage contracts.
      --eth-private-key         File containing Ethereum private key for storage contracts.
      --marketplace-address     Address of deployed Marketplace contract.
+     --use-system-clock        Assume system clock is accurate enough for chain-related operations [=false].
      --validator               Enables validator, requires an Ethereum node [=false].
      --validator-max-slots     Maximum number of slots that the validator monitors [=1000].
                                If set to 0, the validator will not limit the maximum number of slots it monitors.
      --validator-groups        Slot validation groups [=ValidationGroups.none].
                                A number indicating total number of groups into which the whole slot id space will be divided.
 The value must be in the range [2, 65535].
 If not provided, the validator will observe the whole slot id space and the value of the --validator-group-index parameter will be ignored.
 Powers of twos are advised for even distribution.
      --validator-group-index   Slot validation group index [=0].
                                The value provided must be in the range [0, validatorGroups).
 Ignored when --validator-groups is not provided.
 Only slot ids satisfying condition [(slotId mod validationGroups) == groupIndex] will be observed by the validator.
      --reward-recipient        Address to send payouts to (eg rewards and refunds).

-Available sub-commands:

-archivist persistence prover [OPTIONS]...

-The following options are available:
+     --prover                  Enables zkProver system, required to generate storage proofs.
+Requires 'persistence' to be enabled. [=false].
  -cd, --circuit-dir             Directory where the node will store proof circuit data [=data/circuits].
+     --prover-backend          The backend to use for the prover.
+Must be one of: nimgroth16, circomcompat [=nimgroth16].
+     --curve                   The curve to use for the storage circuit [=bn128].
-     --circom-r1cs          The r1cs file for the storage circuit [=data/circuits/proof_main.r1cs].
+     --circom-r1cs             The r1cs file for the storage circuit [=<circuit-dir>/proof_main.r1cs].
+     --circom-graph            The graph file for the storage circuit (only used with nimgroth16 backend) [=<circuit-dir>/proof_main.bin].
-     --circom-wasm          The wasm file for the storage circuit [=data/circuits/proof_main.wasm].
+     --circom-wasm             The wasm file for the storage circuit (only used with circomcompat backend) [=<circuit-dir>/proof_main.wasm].
-     --circom-zkey          The zkey file for the storage circuit [=data/circuits/proof_main.zkey].
+     --circom-zkey             The zkey file for the storage circuit [=<circuit-dir>/proof_main.zkey].
-     --circom-no-zkey       Ignore the zkey file - use only for testing! [=false].
      --proof-samples           Number of samples to prove [=5].
      --max-slot-depth          The maximum depth of the slot tree [=32].
      --max-dataset-depth       The maximum depth of the dataset tree [=8].
      --max-block-depth         The maximum depth of the network block merkle tree [=5].
      --max-cell-elements       The maximum number of elements in a cell [=67].
 ```

 ### Environment variables